latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The Hill-Burton Act is a federal government program that was created about 60 years ago.
-It requires various health care facilities, including hospitals and other locations that have been granted federal funds for facility construction, modernization, or reconstruction to provide patients with free or low cost health care services.
+The Hill-Burton Act is a federal government program that was created in 1946.
+It requires various health care facilities, including hospitals and other locations that have been granted federal funds for facility construction or modernization, to provide patients with free or low cost health care services.
+The Hill-Burton Act still offers benefits to low-income and uninsured people in the form of free or discounted medical care at participating facilities.

 The hospital bill program and medical assistance provided to patients from the Hill-Burton Act is managed by the U.S. Department of Health and Human Services.
-Over 200 health care facilities and hospitals across the nation still provide provide free or reduced-cost care from the program.
+Hundreds of health care facilities and hospitals across the nation still provide provide free or reduced-cost care from the program.

 Application process at Hill-Burton medical providers

 You can’t just walk in an get your bill waived.
 Health care at a Hill-Burton hospital or facility is not automatically free or reduced-cost.
 You need to ask for it.
-As noted above, people will need to apply at the billing department, admissions office or business development office at the facility.
+Each hospital does need to publish the fact though it is an option.
+As noted above, people will need to apply at the billing department, admissions office, charity center or business development office at the facility.

 They will review your situation and determine whether you can get free or reduced-cost care.
 There is flexibility when you need to apply by.
 You may apply for the program either before or after you receive medical care, and even better, you can even apply after a medical bill has been sent to a debt collection agency.
 Find other ways to get help with medical debt.